henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 ### Development Time

 I noticed how my time estimates have been significantly off.
 Possibly because I'm still not that experienced with Elixir, but I also think it's something else.
-I spend more time on the same logic in Elixir, than say Python.
+I spend more time on specific parts in Elixir, than I would in e.g. Python.
 But _less_ time _after_ I think it's "done", on debugging, correcting for changed requirements, etc.

 Hopefully, this holds up when requirements change and we have to update the project.